wizardofzos/pyracf/docs/_build/markdown/RuleVerifier.md

 : Field name, with or without prefix.
 You can specify field names from the current table, joined table, or dynamic fields from the `match` directive.

 value
 : The value the field should have, or a list of values.
-Be careful to add quotes around YES, NO, FAIL, FALSE and TRUE.
+Be careful to add quotes around YES, NO, ON, OFF, FAIL, FALSE and TRUE.
 Patterns are not supported.
   If `fit` and `value` are both specified, the field value matches if it is either in the domain, or it matches the value.

 fit
 : The name of a domain entry, the current field value must be a member of the domain for `find`, or not for `skip`.

+eq
+: Field name, with or without prefix, to compare with the value of `field`, for example, to check if owner and superior group are equal.

+ne
+: Field name, with or without prefix, to compare with the value of `field`, for example, to check if the user ID on the ACL is not the same as the hight level qualifier.

 action
 : Reverse the result of the field test by specifying action: ‘FAILURE’, ‘FAIL’, ‘F’, or ‘V’.